sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 SATRE Pillars Capability Map
 ```

-This pillar concerns actions taken by the TRE operator to manage systems for storing, retrieving, analysing and sending information.
+This pillar concerns actions taken by the TRE operator to manage TRE computing systems.

 Each TRE operator will have its own computing technology requirements.
 Requirements are drawn from information governance requirements which primarily specify the controls needed within the technical and computing infrastructure.